 At Cherry Lash, we’re all about the Lash Life.
-We’re not just here to provide lash extensions and other products and send you out the door – no, we want to educate you help you understand the true details that go into beautiful lashes that leave an impression.
+We’re not just here to provide lash extensions and other products and send you out the door – no, we want to educate you

 For many of our clients, particularly those who are looking at eyelash services like ours for the first time or are just coming back after years away, knowing some basic lash lingo is important.
 This will help you keep up as we discuss your various options and the best products for you.
 Let’s go over some of the most common terms, plus some basics to know about them.

 It’s vital to know about lash extensions, as these are becoming some of the most popular eyelash products out there.
-They’re durable and high-quality, and can last up to a month in most cases.
+They’re durable and

 All lash extensions should be applied by professionals, who will use a high-grade adhesive to glue on each lash one-by-one.
 These extensions will go over your previous lash and give a natural, youthful look.
 The process generally tends to take two or three hours, with refills required every few weeks for basic maintenance and upkeep.